Juke34/fix-anaconda-licensing-issues/docs/en/pages/conda-check.md

 ## Miniforge

- **Miniforge**  is a minimal version of Conda, like Miniconda, but it uses Conda-forge as its default package source.
-In othet terms, everythong is fine!
+ **Miniforge**  is a minimal version of Conda, like Miniconda, but it uses `conda-forge` as its default package source.
+In other terms, everything is fine!

 You may check the channels set for you installation (it interrogates the .condarc file):